 County listing, keeping track of all the species you've seen in a given county, has been going on for probably as long as there were two or more birders in an area.
 In Kansas, county listing became "formalized" in November of 1999 when Lisa Edwards issued her first call for county lists.
 The first list, on November 30, 1999, had a total of 85 county life list records.
-By March 2020 that number had jumped to a list of over 3,500 county life list records.
+That number is now over 4,000 county life list records.
 I doubt that anyone foresaw this explosive growth in county listing.
 Lisa continued to compile the monthly updates through January 2010 when she handed the database over to Mark Land.
 In January 2018 Mark handed off the list keeping responsibilities to Kevin Groeneweg.
 The county life lists are published bimonthly on KSBIRD-L, the Kansas email bird list.
-Anyone can go back through and view the progression through the years in the KSBIRD-L archives.

 Regularly, questions are asked about who has the "most".
 Since that can be defined in many ways, following are a series of tables.
-Where the report of county listing is updated, bimonthly, this list will not be updated bimonthly.
+Where the report of county listing is updated bimonthly, this list will not be updated bimonthly.
 It will be updated once or twice a year as Chuck has time and or feels that enough changes have taken place to justify updating it.
 All of these tables are based on the database that Kevin keeps on the reported county list totals.
+Official county lists refers to the number of species on a county's check-list in the County Check-list Project.
+This differs from eBird county list because eBird often does not include all historical records that are included in the County Check-list Project lists.

 Listed in all 105 counties